nippur72/PolymerTS/README.md

 MyExample.register();

+Note: due [this issue](https://github.com/Polymer/polymer/issues/2114), using this feature requires the inclusion of the full `webcomponent.js` in place of the lighter `webcomponent-lite.js`.

 # Writing elements without using decorators <a name="decoratorless"></a>

 It's possible to avoid the use of decorators (e.g. for compatibility with TypeScript < 1.5) by simply writing